DataDog/documentation/content/en/dashboards/guide/powerpacks-best-practices.md

 ## Overview

-Powerpacks are templated groups of dashboard widgets that scale graphing expertise as reusable dashboard building blocks.
-You can empower dashboard owners across your organization by capturing domain knowledge or organization-specific standards for observability as a Powerpack.
-This knowledge can be incorporated into existing dashboards across technology areas, without additional training.
+Powerpacks are templated groups of widgets that scale graphing expertise as reusable dashboard building blocks.
+They provide a scalable way to capture domain knowledge or organization-specific standards and share them throughout an organization.
+Using Powerpacks, you can empower dashboard creators to incorporate knowledge across technology areas into their existing dashboards without additional training.

 {{< img src="dashboards/guide/powerpacks_best_practices/configure_powerpack.png" alt="The configure powerpack page in the Datadog application showing a section to configure values with tags or attributes, several graphs from an example powerpack, and a menu on the right to browse other packs" style="width:100%;" >}}